A Better Git on Windows

 $ pacman -Syu

-Steps for the mingw console
+Steps in the MinGW console

 NOTE: The Git CLI does not work under the msys2.exe console!
 Close the msys2.exe window and launch C:\msys64\mingw64.exe for the remaining steps, as well as day-to-day use of Bash and Git.